wp-statistics/wp-statistics/readme.txt

 The admin manual is installed as part of the plugin, simply go to Statistics->Manual to view it.
 At the top of the page will also be two icons that will allow you to download it in either ODT or HTML formats.

 = What do I do if the plug does not work? =
 Disable / Enable the plugin.
-You may also want to remove and re-install it.
+You may also want to try removing and re-installing it as well.
+If it is still not working, please open a new support thread on the [WordPress support forums](http://wordpress.org/support/plugin/wp-statistics).

 = All visitors are being set to unknown for their location? = Make sure you've downloaded the GeoIP database and the GeoIP code is enabled.

-Also, if your running an internal test site with non-routable IP addresses (like 192.168.x.x or 172.28.x.x or 10.x.x.x), these addresses will come up as unknown always.
+Also, if your running an internal test site with non-routable IP addresses (like 192.168.x.x or 172.28.x.x or 10.x.x.x), these addresses will come up as unknown always unless you have defined a location in the "Country code for private IP addresses" setting.

-= GeoIP is enabled but no hits are being counted? = The GeoIP code requires several things to function, PHP 5.3 or above, the bcmath extension, the cURL extension and PHP cannot be running in safe mode.
+= GeoIP is enabled but no hits are being counted? = The GeoIP code requires several things to function, PHP 5.3 or above, the cURL extension and PHP cannot be running in safe mode.
 All of these conditions are checked for but there may be additional items required.
 Check your PHP log files and see if there are any fatal errors listed.

 = How much memory does PHP Statistics require? =
 This depends on how many hits your site gets.
 The data collection code is very light weight, however the reporting and statistics code can take a lot of memory to process.
 The longer you collect data for the more memory you will need to process it.
 At a bare minimum, a basic WordPress site with WP Statistics should have at least 32 meg of RAM available for a page load.
 Sites with lots of plugins and high traffic should look at significantly increasing that (128 to 256 meg is not unreasonable).

 = I've enabled IP subnet exclusions and now no visitors are recorded? = Be very careful to set the subnet mask correctly on the subnet list, it is very easy to catch too much traffic.
-Likewise if you are excluding a single IP address make sure to include a subnet mask of 32 or 255.255.255.255 otherwise the default subnet of 0 will be used, catching all ip addresses.
+Likewise if you are excluding a single IP address make sure to include a subnet mask of 32 or 255.255.255.255 otherwise you may not get the expected results.

 = I'm not receiving e-mail reports? =
 Make sure you have WordPress configured correctly for SMTP and also check your WP Cron is working correctly.
 You can use [Cron View](http://wordpress.org/plugins/cron-view) to examine your WP Cron table and see if there are any issues.